 Happy people have an uplifting effect on those around them.
 Be a happy person.

 Always show people what you’re explaining rather than just telling.
 It’s so much easier for people to understand.

 If that means you’re moving pieces around to show what you mean, if you need to shuffle through the deck to find a type of card to demonstrate a point, then go for it.

 Use YouTube videos if they are helpful

 Some online videos can be helpful if they do a really great job of explaining the mechanics of a board game.
-If there’s a video which gives a great overview of the gameplay in a few minutes and can help your group to grasp some basic concepts really quickly then use it.
+If there’s a video that gives a great overview of the gameplay in a few minutes and can help your group to grasp some basic concepts really quickly then use it.

 I wouldn’t recommend that you show your group playthrough videos though.
-They take too long and aren’t focussed on explaining the rules.
+They take too long and aren’t focused on explaining the rules.
 If anything they result in more questions and confusion for new players.